paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-077-yukon-river-salmon.md

 <a id="section-5723"></a>
 ## § 5723.
 Exemption

-The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the Panel or to an advisory committee established under [section 5722 of this title](./chapter-077-yukon-river-salmon.md#section-5722).
+Chapter 10 of title 5 shall not apply to the Panel or to an advisory committee established under [section 5722 of this title](./chapter-077-yukon-river-salmon.md#section-5722).

 ### Statutory Notes

-#### References in Text
+#### Amendments
-The Federal Advisory Committee Act, referred to in text, is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+2022—Pub.
+L. 117–286 substituted “Chapter 10 of title 5” for “The Federal Advisory Committee Act (5 U.S.C.
+App.)”.

 <a id="section-5724"></a>